-Strong focus on SRHR; Sweden channels a vast share of its health ODA multilaterally
+Strong focus on SRHR; Sweden channels much of its health ODA multilaterally

-The Swedish Government chooses to channel most of its health ODA through core contributions to multilateral organizations: US$328 million in 2015, or 65% of Sweden’s total health ODA.
+The Swedish Government chooses to channel most of its health ODA through core contributions to multilateral organizations: US$327 million in 2015, or 65% of Sweden’s total health ODA (latest year for which data is available).
 This is more than the average share of 55% via multilaterals amongst DAC members.
 Moreover, almost half of Sweden’s bilateral ODA to health is actually channeled as earmarked funding to multilaterals (US$81 million in 2015).
-In total, 81% of Swedish health ODA went to or through multilateral organizations.
-The largest recipient of Swedish core contributions to health multilaterals is the Global Fund to fight AIDS, Tuberculosis and Malaria (Global Fund): it receives around 20% (US$100 million in 2015) of Sweden’s total contributions to the health sector.
+In total, 81% of Swedish health ODA went to or through multilateral organizations in 2015.
+The largest recipient of Swedish core contributions to health multilaterals is the Global Fund to fight AIDS, Tuberculosis and Malaria (Global Fund): it receives around 20% (US$101 million in 2015) of Sweden’s total contributions to the health sector.
 For the Global Fund’s 2017-2019 replenishment period, Sweden pledged US$347 million to the organization.
 In line with its overall multilateral funding, the Swedish Government is also a strong supporter of UN agencies: altogether they receive about one-quarter of Sweden’s total health ODA.
 In addition, Sweden is the third-largest funder per capita to Gavi, the Vaccine Alliance (Gavi).
 Sweden’s total pledge to Gavi for 2016 to 2020 amounts to US$211 million.

 - Democratic Republic of the Congo

 - Occupied Palestinian territories